EU food safety watchdog hits back at scientists in glyphosate row

 "We urge you and the European Commission to disregard the flawed EFSA finding on glyphosate in your formulation of glyphosate health and environmental policy for Europe," the letter said.

-It was written by Christopher Portier from the U.S.-based non-governmental organization the Environmental Defense Fund.
+It was written by Christopher Portier from the U.S.-based non-governmental organisation the Environmental Defense Fund.
 Portier was also a specialist consulted during the IARC's research on glyphosate.

 The letter called for "a transparent, open and credible review of the scientific literature".